AdaCore/gnatcoverage/doc/gnatcov/units_of_interest.rst

 Each occurrence of :option:`--scos` on the command line expects a single argument which specifies a set of units of interest.
 Multiple occurrences are allowed and the sets accumulate.
-The argument might be either the name of a single Library Information file for a unit, or a :term:`@listfile argument` expected to contain a list of such file names.
+The argument might be either the name of a single Library Information file for a unit, or a :term:`@listfile arguments
+<@listfile argument>` expected to contain a list of such file names.

 For example, focusing on Ada units ``u1``, ``u2`` and ``u3`` can be achieved with either ``--scos=u1.ali --scos=u2.ali --scos=u3.ali``, with